 Nevertheless, many military and law enforcement K-9’s are unable to be placed for adoption due to their attack training, field experiences, or injuries suffered in the line of duty (including the same PTSD that afflicts many of our fellow human veterans).
 These canine veterans need to be rescued or they are put down.
 This is the Save-A-Vet mission -- to rescue these "other forgotten soldiers."

-To date, SAV has been able to rescue a small number of K-9's and MWD's by placing them with volunteers who are able to meet their special needs for a secure environment.
+To date, SAV has been able to rescue a good number of K-9's and MWD's by placing them with disabled veterans who are able to meet our special needs and requirements.
 Yet, so many more of these canine heroes have been beyond our saving reach.

-Thanks to a generous donation of land by SAV supporter Sherry Graditor, Host of the "All About Animals" local cable show, we are now making plans and raising donations to build our first secure, permanent facility to house unadoptable K-9's and MWD's, along with disabled veterans who will help take care of them.
+Thanks to a generous donation of land by numerous SAV supporters, we are currently expanding across the country to house more unadoptable K-9's and MWD's, along with disabled veterans who will help take care of them.

 This sharing of space and mutual support and healing between our wounded human and canine veterans will be a key part of our rescue program -- veterans helping other veterans.